What is double glazing?

 Some double-glazing window and door manufacturers helpfully use a window energy rating scheme to show the energy efficiency of their product.
 This is similar to the one you may have seen on appliances such as your fridge, or washing machine.
 A-rated windows are the most efficient.
-To check a window’s energy efficiency before you buy, look at the energy label.
+To check a window’s energy efficiency before you buy, look at its energy label.

-Questions to ask yourself before Investing in Double Glazing
+Questions to ask yourself before investing in double glazing:

-1. How Energy Efficient are the Windows?
+1. How energy efficient are the windows?

-For a list of all types of double-glazed / triple-glazed windows and their frame material and energy rating, visit the BFRC website.
+For a list of all types of double-glazed/triple-glazed windows and their frame material and energy rating, visit the BFRC website.

 Double glazing has two layers of glass with a gap of around 16mm between them.
 There’s also the option of triple glazing, which has three layers of glass.
-Both A rated double and tripled-glazed windows are available.
+Both A-rated double and tripled-glazed windows are available.

-3. What type of Glass is Best?
+3. What type of glass is best?

 The most energy efficient glass for double-glazing is low emissivity (Low-E) glass.
 This often has an unnoticeable coating of metal oxide, normally on one of the internal panes – next to the gap.
 It lets sunlight and heat in but cuts the amount of heat that can get out again.

-4. What’s between the panes?
+4. What is between the panes?

 Very efficient windows might use gases like argon, xenon or krypton in the gap, or a vacuum between the two sheets of glass.